Learn what happens when you archive a Confluence page, why you should do it, and most importantly - how you can.

 Learn more: All about Confluence permissionsHow to restore (unarchive) a Confluence page

-1. In the space of your archived page, go to Space settings in the sidebar.
+1. In the space of your archived page, click the three dots next to the space name in the sidebar, then click Space settings.

 3. On the Archived page, click the three dots beside an archived page and click “Restore”.